Gym workouts can benefit cancer survivors in so many ways.

 Many cancer patients needn’t wait until their illness is in remission to engage in strength and cardio training, as long as exercise is custom-fit to their unique situation, and they have their physician’s clearance.

-Sami Mansfield of Overland Park, KS, is a certified personal trainer and cancer exercise specialist and owner of Life in Focus.
+Sami Mansfield of Overland Park, KS, is a certified personal trainer and cancer exercise specialist and founder of Cancer Wellness for Life.

 A program of bodybuilding and other forms of intense weightlifting will be more difficult to sustain for a person undergoing cancer treatment than other types of exercise, such as cardio classes, Pilates, swimming and jogging.